 Dr. Kevin Drumm’s Biography

 Dr. Kevin E. Drumm became the seventh president of SUNY Broome Community College in February 2010.
 In the past several years, he has overseen a dramatic transformation of SUNY Broome’s campus:

 - The $21 million Natural Science Center opened in Fall 2013, bringing the first new classrooms to the campus in 15 years.
-The state-of-the-art, energy-efficient building houses the biology, chemistry and physical science departments.
+This state-of-the-art, energy-efficient building houses the biology, chemistry and physical science departments.

 - Built in 1956, the Darwin R. Wales Center completed a much-needed $4.6 million overhaul in June 2014.
-The space, considered the college’s welcome center, is now handicapped-accessible for the first time, as well as energy-efficient and aesthetically pleasing.
+The space, considered the college’s welcome center, is now fully handicapped-accessible for the first time, as well as energy-efficient and aesthetically pleasing.

 Before coming to SUNY Broome, Dr. Drumm was president of the Northern Wyoming Community College District from 2004-2010.
 During his tenure at NWCCD, it grew to enroll more than 5,500 students annually and also grew its operating budget from $24 to $35 million with 230 full-time staff and faculty.
-The District added more than 150,000 square feet of new facilities, and raised more than $100 million in public and private funding.
+The District added more than 150,000 square feet of new facilities and raised more than $100 million in public and private funding.